LSDtopotools/LSDCodingBlog/_posts/2015-09-20-Workflow-in-git.md

 layout: post
 title: Workflow Thoughts with Git by DAV
 excerpt: "How we work with Github (by DAV)."
-categories: articles, git
+categories: articles git
-tags: git, github
+tags: git github
 ---

 ---